carolineglundy/carolineglundy/README.md

 My favorite things in life are coding, my dog Benji, hiking, and playing Mario Kart.

-Currently I am working as a Fullstack Software Enginner growing my skills in Test-Driven Development, Object-Oriented Programming, and cloud development.
+Currently I am working as a Fullstack Software Engineer growing my skills in Test-Driven Development, Object-Oriented Programming, and Cloud Development.

 Before working at Vizient, I attended A 14-week Java coding bootcamp to learn how to develop dynamic web-based software systems using the Java programming language.